Silver Airways: History

-On November 9, 2021, Silver Airways began contract flying for Amazon Air with feeder flights from Albuquerque, New Mexico and Des Moines, Iowa to Amazon's hub at the Fort Worth Alliance Airport near Fort Worth, Texas.
-Silver is using two ATR-72-500 aircraft configured for airfreight operations and painted with Amazon's "Prime Air" logo.
+On November 9, 2021, Silver Airways began contract flying for Amazon Air with feeder flights from Albuquerque and Des Moines to Amazon's hub at the Fort Worth Alliance Airport near Fort Worth, Texas.
+Silver used two ATR 72-500 aircraft configured for airfreight operations and painted with Amazon's "Prime Air" logo.
+However, Amazon cut ties with Silver as of July 3, 2023, ending the airline's cargo services.

+On December 30, 2024, Silver Airways filed for Chapter 11 bankruptcy protection.
+The company planned to continue operations throughout the procedure, and intended to exit bankruptcy by the first quarter of 2025.

+On March 2, 2025, Silver Airways abruptly ceased flying out of Orlando.
+At least two aircraft, N408SV and N409SV, ferried from San Juan to Coeur D’Alene (COE).
+The routing brought them to South Carolina and Sioux Falls, starting on March 1.
+Additional fleet exits continued through April and into May.
+Aircraft have ferried to YQS, St. Thomas Airport in Ontario, Canada along with SGD, Sogdenberg, Denmark.

+In April 2025, Silver Airways warned that its Chapter 11 case may end up converting to Chapter 7, which would result in liquidation.

+On June 11, 2025, Silver Airways sold itself to Wexford Capital after no other participating bids came in to purchase its assets.
+However, Wexford was not interested in maintaining flight operations, forcing Silver to abruptly shut down that day.
+Silver Airways' last flight was Flight 56 from Tampa International Airport to Fort Lauderdale-Hollywood International Airport operated by N706SV, which arrived at 11:51 p.m.
+EDT on June 10, 2025.

 Facilities

-The airline headquarters are located in Suite 201 of the 1100 Lee Wagener Boulevard building on the property of Fort Lauderdale–Hollywood International Airport in unincorporated Broward County, Florida, near Fort Lauderdale.
+The airline headquarters were located at 2850 Greene Street, Hollywood, FL 33020, in unincorporated Broward County, Florida, near Fort Lauderdale.
 Previously its headquarters were in Dania Beach, Florida, also near Fort Lauderdale.
-The airline also maintains a maintenance facility at Orlando International Airport in a facility previously utilized by Comair.
+The airline also maintained a maintenance facility at Orlando International Airport in a facility previously utilized by Comair.

+In April 2023, the company faced eviction from Fort Lauderdale-Hollywood International Airport for failure to pay rent since 2021.

 Destinations

-Over its history, Silver Airways has domestically operated both scheduled commercial flights originating from its Fort Lauderdale, Orlando, and Tampa hubs in Florida, as well as Essential Air Services based in Atlanta (Georgia), Billings (Montana), Boston (Massachusetts), Cleveland (Ohio), and Washington D.C.
-Internationally, the airline operates services between Florida and the Bahamas, and in March 2020 began its own operations based in San Juan (Puerto Rico) to surrounding destinations in the Caribbean, alongside those of its subsidiary Seaborne Airlines.
+Over its history, Silver Airways domestically operated both scheduled commercial flights originating from its Fort Lauderdale, Orlando, and Tampa hubs in Florida, as well as Essential Air Services based in Atlanta (Georgia), Billings (Montana), Boston (Massachusetts), Cleveland (Ohio), and Washington, D.C.
+Internationally, the airline operated services between Florida and the Bahamas, and in March 2020 began its own operations based in San Juan (Puerto Rico) to surrounding destinations in the Caribbean, alongside those of its subsidiary Seaborne Airlines.

+The following table lists destinations that were served by the airline prior to it ceasing operations on June 11, 2025:

 Interline and codeshare agreements

-Silver Airways does not participate in any major global airline alliances, but the airline has interline and codeshare agreements with several airlines.
+Silver Airways did not participate in any major global airline alliances, but the airline had interline and codeshare agreements with several airlines.
 Many of the following airlines are also members of global airline alliances: